vitaltechsol/Phidgets2Prosim/manual/README.md

 Values are for speed, where 1 is 100% and 0 is 0%.
 Up and down speeds are different because of the air forces it takes to move the trim tab.

 **Properties:**
+- `Channel`: Use this for the hub port
 - `DirtyUp/Down`: Speed with dirty configuration.
 - `CleanUp/Down`: Speed with clean configuration.
 - `APOnClean/Dirty`: Speed under autopilot.